Affordable Care Act Reporting Relief FAQ

 What are the key provisions of the Paperwork Burden Reduction Act?

 Beginning with the 2024 calendar year reporting (due in 2025), ALEs are no longer required to automatically provide Forms 1095-C to individuals unless affirmatively requested.
-To take advantage of this relief, employers must provide a notice of availability and right to request the Form 1095-C. Additional guidance regarding this notice requirement is expected from the IRS.
-Until such guidance is issued, employers seeking to take advantage of this relief should follow the IRS’ guidelines on the alternative manner of furnishing statements to non-full-time employees set forth in the 2024 Instructions for Forms 1094-C and 1095-C.
+To take advantage of this relief, employers must provide “clear, conspicuous, and accessible” notice of an individual’s right to request the Form 1095-C. Employers will comply with this notice requirement by following the IRS’ existing guidelines on the alternative manner of furnishing statements to non-full-time employees set forth in the 2024 Instructions for Forms 1094-C and 1095-C.

 What are the key provisions of the Employer Reporting Improvement Act?